mohsenasadi501/DataStructureAlgorithm/README.md

 `height(left) - height(right) <= 1`

-AVL tree is an balanced tree that after insert, delete operatoin your tree is balanced.
+AVL tree are special type of BST that automatically re-balance themselves every time we add or remove nodes.